-78% of companies today adopt the hybrid strategy to cloud combining on-premise infrastructure and public cloud.
-Although cloud adoption continues to rise, still many businesses keep some of their sensitive data and regulated applications on-premises.
-What are the benefits of hybrid cloud?
-How can you implement hybrid cloud in your organization avoiding common pitfalls?
+78% of companies today adopt the hybrid strategy, combining on-premise infrastructure and public cloud.
+Although cloud solutions continue to gain traction, many businesses still keep some of their sensitive data and regulated applications on-premises.
+So, what benefits does a hybrid cloud bring?
+How can you implement it in your organization, avoiding common pitfalls?
 And what are some of the best practices and popular tools & services that can help you do that?
 Let’s discover together.

 How you can benefit from hybrid cloud

-In 2020, the global hybrid cloud market was estimated at $52B and is predicted to reach $145B in 2026, according to Statista.
-In the age of IoT, big data analytics, AI, hybrid cloud is a great option for companies in industries like healthcare or banking.
-They must adhere to strict data privacy regulations while also using sophisticated algorithms powered by AI to derive actionable insights from huge masses of unstructured data.
+In 2020, the global hybrid cloud market was estimated at $52B and was predicted to reach $145B in 2026, according to Statista.
+In the age of IoT, big data analytics, and AI, this type of cloud is an excellent option for companies in industries like healthcare or fintech.
+They must adhere to strict data privacy regulations while also using sophisticated algorithms powered by AI to derive actionable insights from huge amounts of unstructured data.

-Not only is hybrid cloud applicable for businesses in highly-regulated industries but also it is the best option for any start-up or an enterprise that plans a step-by step cloud migration.
-A staggering 72% of respondents report having had to bring applications back on-premises after migrating them to a public cloud.
-41% of companies report that they migrated applications to the cloud that should have stayed on-premises.
-Before rushing into moving all your apps and data to the cloud, it is important to analyze and check whether it is feasible, profitable, and safe.
+It is highly applicable for businesses in highly-regulated industries to plan hybrid cloud adoption.
+However, it is also an excellent option for any start-up or an enterprise that plans a step-by-step cloud migration.
+A staggering 72% of users had to bring applications back on-premises after migrating them to a public cloud.
+41% of companies report migrating applications to the cloud that should have stayed on-premises.
+Before rushing into any decisions, it is crucial to analyze and check whether it is feasible, profitable, and safe.
 Hybrid cloud strategy allows you to undertake a phased approach to cloud adoption so that you can assess all the pros and cons of each option, avoiding moving apps back on-premises.

-- Ability to move workloads between private and public cloud
+- Ability to move workloads between private and public clouds;

-- No vendor-lock-in: Improve visibility into workloads, provide control over where they run, and easily move your workloads to on-premises should the need arise.
+- Minimized risk of vendor-lock-in.
+Improve workload visibility , provide control over where they run, and easily move your workloads to on-premises should the need arise.

-- Flexibility: Ensure that your solution grows and changes as your needs do and lets you respond quickly to market changes and customer demands.
+- Flexibility.
+Ensure that your solution grows and changes to match your new needs and lets you respond quickly to market changes and customer demands.

 Best practices for implementing hybrid cloud